flukadocker/fluka_wsl/README.md

 When a new version of FLUKA or Flair is released simply rerun the installation script.
 It will take care of updating FLUKA and Flair.
 After the update *Ubuntu* needs to be restarted, to finalize the changes.

 ### 3. Solving problems after update
-If there is a problem during or after an update, you can try to delete the `~/.fluka/` folder and rerun the installation script.
+If there is a problem during or after an update, you can try to delete the `~/.fluka/` folder, the dowloaded FLUKA and flair packages.
+After this, rerun the installation script.
 If the problem still presists, please report it on the FLUKA mailing list.

 As final solution you can completely reset *Ubuntu*.
 For the necessary steps see *Installation / 3.1*.